Walking Football

 What is Walking Football?

-Walking football is a low-impact version of the game designed to be accessible to all.
+Walking football is a low-impact version of the game of football designed to be accessible to all.
 Participants walk instead of run, creating a safer and more inclusive experience while still benefiting from the physical and social aspects of football.

 The focus is on movement, enjoyment, and connection, rather than competition.